chrisntr/MonoMobile.Extensions/GettingStarted.md

 }, TaskScheduler.FromCurrentSynchronizationContext());
 ```

+NOTE: On iOS 8.0+ you must set either `NSLocationWhenInUseUsageDescription` or `NSLocationAlwaysUsageDescription` in your `Info.plist` file so that Xamarin.Mobile will request the appropriate permission from the user.

 ### Media

 `MediaPicker` allows you to invoke the native UI to take or select photos or video.
 Given